 CVD has good coating performance and takes place in a gaseous atmosphere with low vacuum.
 Hence, every surface of the cutters encased in the reactor, including deep holes and inner walls, can be entirely coated, with the exception of the support points.

 In contrast, all PVD technologies have poor coating performance both on the back and sides of the tool due to low air pressure.
 To prevent the production of shadows, the PVD reactor must minimize its loading density, and loading and fixing are challenging.
 In a PVD reactor, the tool typically revolves constantly, though occasionally it must also reciprocate.

 Although the PVD production cycle is one-tenth that of CVD, the initial equipment expenditure is three to four times that of CVD.
 Whereas PVD is severely constrained, a wide range of workpieces can be treated within a CVD operating cycle.
 In other words, PVD can cost more than CVD in some cases.

 As a form of “green engineering,” PVD creates less pollution when operating.
 Contrarily, the reactive gas and reaction tail gas of CVD may have some corrosiveness, flammability, and toxicity, and the reaction tail gas may contain powdered and fragmented chemicals, thus particular precautions for the equipment, environment, and operators must be taken.

-Stanford Advanced Materials(SAM) is a global sputtering targets manufacturer which supplies high-quality and consistent products to meet our customers’ R&D and production needs.
-Please visit https://www.sputtertargets.net/ for more information.
+Stanford Advanced Materials supplies high-quality and consistent products to meet our customers’ R&D and production needs.
+You can visit our website for more information.